stackbuilders/tutorials/tutorials/haskell/bdd-in-haskell-with-hspec/tutorial.md

 1. Spec files have to be placed into the same directory as the test driver `Spec.hs` file, or into a subdirectory.
-2. The name of a spec file has to end in Spec.hs; the module name has to match the file name.
+2. The name of a spec file has to end in `Spec.hs`; the module name has to match the file name.
 3. Each spec file has to export a top-level binding “spec” with type `Spec`.